enricostara/cleric/README.md

 # cleric
-A C compiLER Implemented in C for educational purposes.
+A C compiler implemented in C for educational purposes.